You are here

 How do I amend schedules and do I need to file another declaration page?

 Amendments to schedules are governed by FRBP 1008 and 1009 and Local Rule 1009-1(A).
 Amended schedules must be filed in their entirety.
 Any changes, additions, or deletions must be clearly indicated.
 Changes to add, remove, or reclassify a creditor require payment of a filing fee, and changes to add creditors or modify existing creditors must also be accompanied by a supplemental mailing matrix containing only the name(s) and address(es) of the creditor(s) to be added or changed.
+See Instructional Document Inst-1 on the Forms page of this website for guidance.
+Local Forms LF-36-M Matrix/List of Creditors and LF-36 Verification of Creditor Mailing Matrix may be used with the official schedule(s) form(s) being amended.

 Can I file a sealed case or document electronically?